OPEN TUE-SAT 10AM-4PM | CLOSED ON MAJOR HOLIDAYS

 In the Coastal Bend of Texas, a unique way of life originated that bound together people, animals, and land.
 Introduced by Spanish missionaries, shaped by Indian and Mestizo vaqueros, strengthened by Mexican colonists, and transformed by American ranchers, ranching took root here.
 The Coastal Bend is where Texas ranching began, where it evolved through diverse cultures, and where it still lives today.
 View the permanent exhibit in the newly constructed Borchers Leon Exhibit Hall.

-OPENING FALL 2025 La Vida Flags over the Coastal Bend changed from Spain, Mexico, Texas, and lastly to the United States.
+Ranch Life Flags over the Coastal Bend changed from Spain, Mexico, Texas, and lastly to the United States.
 The development of industry and towns brought newcomers and their unique skills to the Coastal Bend as ranching remained a defining way of life.
+Storefronts highlight artifacts that demonstrate everyday life on the ranch and skilled trades that sustained ranching and formed the backbone of the Coastal Bend's working economy, such as blacksmithing and leatherworking.
+A mural illustrating a typical mercantile store interior is the focal point of this component.

-OPENING SPRING 2026 Innovación Following the American Civil War, ranchers from the Coastal Bend drove their cattle north to Kansas and helped rebuild their war-torn communities.
+Innovation Following the American Civil War, ranchers from the Coastal Bend drove their cattle north to Kansas and helped rebuild their war-torn communities.
 Their legacy continued with ranching industry innovations such as barbed wire, windmills, railroads, improvement of cattle breeds, and the arrival of oil.
+Explore equipment from early veterinary science, artifacts demonstrating the importance of women's roles in ranching, and personal items from immigrants to the region.

 Group Tours